ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networksocket.md

 ##### Network errors

 The convention of the network-socket API is for functions to return negative error codes to indicate failure.
 On success, a function may return zero or a non-negative integer to indicate the size of a transaction.
-On failure, a function must return a negative integer, which should be one of the error codes in the `nsapi_error_t` enum ([here](https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/group__netsocket.html#gac21eb8156cf9af198349069cdc7afeba)):
+On failure, a function must return a negative integer, which should be one of the error codes in the `nsapi_error_t` [enum](https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/group__netsocket.html#gac21eb8156cf9af198349069cdc7afeba)):

 ``` cpp
 /** Enum of standardized error codes